 Ebony and Denise are a mom-duo family with three kids.
 They have been together for 11 years and married for 7.
 Their YouTube channel aims to inspire, inform, and connect with people who can relate to their story.
 The whole family wishes to provide some comfort and demonstrate that juggling a partner, career, and family is possible despite the social stigma against LGBTQIA+ families.

 42) Imomsohard | Mommy YouTubers

 Kristin Hensley and Jen Smedley have been performing, teaching, and writing comedy internationally for a combined 40+ years.
-Much like the comedy duo Tina Fey and Amy Poehler, they use laughter to get through the craziness that is motherhood.
+Much like the comedy duo Tina Fey and Amy Poehler.
+They use laughter to get through the craziness that is motherhood.
 From stretch marks to sleepless nights, both women talk about the ups and downs of motherhood.
-Hensley and Smedley support each other though the ups and downs of motherhood and try as hard as they can to create a better life for their families.
+Hensley and Smedley support each other through the ups and downs of motherhood.
+Try as hard as they can to create a better life for their families.

-While mom blogs only fit a specific niche audience, the women listed above have been through the good, the bad, and the ugly, of parenting.
-Whether it is sharing new recipes, providing advice, or just establishing connections with other women, these moms create a genuine sense of connection with their audiences.
-Brands which are trying to reach households would do well to partner with these powerful influencers.
+While mom blogs only fit a specific niche audience.
+The women listed above have been through the good, the bad, and the ugly of parenting.
+Whether it is sharing new recipes, providing advice, or just establishing connections with other women.
+These moms create a genuine sense of connection with their audiences.
+Brands that are trying to reach households would do well to partner with these powerful influencers.